-Prerequisite(s): None Credit: One (weighted +1)
+Grade 9 Prerequisite(s): None

 Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
-They work both individually and in teams to design solutions to a variety of problems using 3-D modeling software, and use an engineering notebook to document their work.
+They work individually and in teams to design solutions to a variety of problems using 3-D modeling software, and use an engineering notebook to document their work.